oxigraph/oxigraph/server/README.md

 Use `oxigraph_server --help` to see the possible options when starting the server.

+It is also possible to load RDF data offline using bulk loading:
+`oxigraph_server load --location my_data_storage_directory --file my_file.nq`

 ## Using a Docker image

 ### Display the help menu